What to Visit in Bosnia and Herzegovina

 The Bridge symbolizes strength, permanence, and stability in spite of all disasters.
 It is amazing what such a building or the river below it goes through during the centuries.
 We people only live a very short time compared to anything around us.
 In the long run, the life of one person is nothing compared to history.
 Andric manages to describe this very well.
 The river runs smoothly, or sometimes not so smoothly, and so does the history of man.
 Leaders come and go, war rages, natural catastrophes, the bridge still stands and watches over the lives of the people who cross the river.

-A town known by The Old Stone Bridge, which connected the banks of the Neretva river for centuries.
+A town was known as The Old Stone Bridge, which connected the banks of the Neretva River for centuries.
 Discover Tito’s top-secret bunker in Konjic which is a time capsule back to 1950’s Yugoslavia.
 This is the story of one of the largest and best-kept secrets of the former Yugoslavia.
-Once a miracle of construction, special, extraordinary and complex for a special purpose – a secret facility.
+Once a miracle of construction, special, extraordinary, and complex for a special purpose – a secret facility.

 You will understand why Blagaj was the focus of interest of historical personalities, Roman nobility, Ottoman viziers and kadis, Austro-Hungarian officers.
-Many travelers searching for the freshness of the water, the warmth of the sun and blue skies.
+Many travelers search for the freshness of the water, the warmth of the sun, and blue skies.